Dekadisk/matches/README.md

 *Ever watched [Fort Boyard](https://en.wikipedia.org/wiki/Fort_Boyard_(game_show))?*

-RULES :
-N matchsticks are available.
-The user plays against the PC, and can pick one to three matchsticks when it's their turn to play.
-The PC does the same when it's its turn.
+## RULES:
-The player who picks the last matchstick loses.
+In this game, a single player competes against the computer, taking turns to choose one to three matchsticks from a total of N. The player who picks the last matchstick is the loser.